mirror/busybox/examples/var_service/README_distro_proposal.txt

-Then "activate" it by running ??????? - this copies (or symlinks, depending on the distro) its files to the "live" service directory, whereever it is located on this distro.
+Then "activate" it by running ??????? - this copies (or symlinks, depending on the distro) its files to the "live" service directory, wherever it is located on this distro.

 Removal of the service should be done as follows: svc -d DIR [DIR/log], then remove the service directory: